Brian Wanamaker: Early life and high school career

 Wanamaker was born in Philadelphia on July 25, 1989, to Brad Wanamaker, Sr. and Deborah Samuel.
 He has four siblings: James, Crystal, Latisha, and twin brother Brad, who was born 71 minutes after.
 Wanamaker grew up frequently playing basketball with his father and twin brother at local North Philadelphia playgrounds.
 He played basketball under head coach Dennis Seddon at Roman Catholic High School in Philadelphia, where he was teammates with both Brad and coveted recruit Maalik Wayns.
 In his senior season, he averaged 14 points per game and led the team to a 28–3 record and a Catholic League title.
 He also earned second-team all-league and all-city honors.
-In the 2007 recruiting class, Wanamaker was rated a three-star recruit by 247Sports.com.
+In the 2007 recruiting class, Wanamaker was rated a three-star recruit by 247Sports.
 He had received a scholarship offer to Georgetown as a junior with his brother but his recruitment was hindered by an injury.